The Prodigy thank fans after playing first gigs since Keith Flint's passing

 The Prodigy have played their first concert since the passing of Keith Flint.

-The founding member tragically passed away 4th March 2019, aged 49 and his bandmates Liam Howlett and Maxim returned to the stage for a duo of gigs at Sheffield's O2 Academy on Friday (8th July) and Saturday (9th July).
+The founding member tragically passed away on 4th March 2019, aged 49 and his bandmates Liam Howlett and Maxim returned to the stage for a duo of gigs at Sheffield's O2 Academy on Friday (8th July) and Saturday (9th July).

-Before performing the dance icons Breathe banger, co-founder Howlett said to the crowd: "It’s been a long time f****** coming."
+Before performing the dance icon's Breathe banger, co-founder Howlett said to the crowd: "It’s been a long time f****** coming."

 A hologram of Keith Flint was also used to pay homage to the late star during the band's rendition of Firestarter.